 Lt.
 Aldo Raine – Inglorious Basterds (2009)

 In Quentin Tarantino‘s 2009 film Inglorious Basterds, Brad Pitt portrays Lt.
 Aldo Raine.
-Raine is a coal miner from Tennessee, who spent plenty of time fighting the Ku Klux Klan.
+Raine is a coal miner from Tennessee.
 During WWII, he is tasked with leading an all-Jewish group of men whose job is hunting down German soldiers.

 Fighting fire with fire, Raine and his group treat the Germans brutally.
 The group operates in guerrilla fashion, with one of their primary tactics being the scalping of enemies.
-At the end of the film, Raine leads his men to success in their ultimate goal: killing Adolf Hitler.
+At the end of the film, Raine leads his men to success in their ultimate goal: killing the German Führer.

 Following the war, Raine returns to America, where he is lauded as one of the country’s greatest heroes.